 The practice of offering a single course under two different course labels.
 The course requirements for successful course completion are the same for all enrolled students.
 Double listing may be desirable for circumstances such as professional accreditation and for faculty offering courses for interdisciplinary Schools.
 For example, in the past the departments of Geological Sciences and Geography have listed the same course under both GEOL and GEOG labels.
 Double listing of courses is allowed with some caveats, as historically double listing caused additional administrative difficulties as well as confusion to students.
 Please refer to the policy section for guidelines in the use of double-listing of courses.
-Proposed double-listings should be circulated for approval through the Course Challenge system.
+Proposed double-listings should be circulated through the Course Challenge Process and submitted to Academic Programs Committee for approval.